karnamalaviya/karnamalaviya/README.md

 - 👋 Hi, I’m @karnamalaviya
-- 👀 I’m interested in health and education research - currently thinking about the Opioid crisis, ACEs
+- 👀 I’m interested in health and education research - currently thinking about the Opioid Crisis, ACEs
 - 🌱 I’m currently an Economics PhD Student at UC San Diego
 - 📫 How to reach me - kmalaviya@ucsd.edu